LeonardoBerti00/DeepMarket/README.md

-# DeepMarket: Conditioned Diffusion Models for Realistic Market Simulation
+# DeepMarket: Limit Order Book (LOB) simulation with Deep Learning.
 DeepMarket is a Python-based open-source framework developed for Limit Order Book (LOB) simulation with Deep Learning.
-This is the official repository for the paper ...
+This is also the official repository for the paper 'TRADES: Generating Realistic Market Simulations with Diffusion Models'.

 ## Introduction
 DeepMarket offers the following features: